slaughtr/ghext/PLAN.md

 * ~~Create a data model to store the data.~~
   * ~~Model of user for Pastebin?~~
   * ~~Model for creating a Paste?~~
-* Display a list of information using a RecyclerView, OR use fragments and a PagerAdapter to swipe through views.
+* ~~Display a list of information using a RecyclerView,~~ OR use fragments and a PagerAdapter to swipe through views.
 (You are also welcome to do both.)
   * RecyclerView with Pastebin info.
-List of Pastes by user, popular Pastes, etc
+List of Pastes by user, ~~popular Pastes~~, etc
 * ~~Incorporate at least one implicit intent; Sending a message or an email, or loading a web page for example.~~
   * ~~This will be on about page.
 Open github/bitcoin/etc~~